Hederis/docs/README.md

 # Process

 Make changes to the Word file in this repo.
+Make sure that you give every new section you add a custom ID attribute (read the docs to learn how to do this) - this id will be used as the permalink for that section.

 Run through the ingestion toolchain and extract sections.